GregVial/CoMNIST/README.md

 ## Cyrillic-oriented MNIST

+<b>A repository of images of hand-written Cyrillic and Latin alphabet letters for machine learning applications.</b>

-A list of 278x278 png images representing all 33 letters of the [russian alphabet](images/Cyrillic.zip) and the 26 letters of the [latin alphabet](images/Latin.zip).
+The repository currently consists of 20,000+ 278x278 png images representing all 33 letters of the [Russian alphabet](images/Cyrillic.zip) and the 26 letters of the [English alphabet](images/Latin.zip).
+These images have been hand-written on touch screen through crowd-sourcing.

 *The dataset will be regularly extended with more data as the collection progresses*